-- The decision pursuant to operative part 4 on the level of discounts for standard capacity products for interruptible capacity is based on section 29(1) EnWG in conjunction with section 56(1) sentence 1 para 2, sentences 2 and 3 EnWG in conjunction with Article 6(11) and Article 7(3) of Regulation (EC) No 715/2009 in conjunction with Article 28(1) in conjunction with Article 16 of Regulation (EU) 2017/460. - 60 Pursuant to Article 12(1) sentence 2 of Regulation (EU) 2017/460, for both yearly and non-yearly standard capacity products for interruptible capacity, the reserve prices must be calculated as set out in Chapter III of Regulation (EU) 2017/460. - Article 16(1) of Regulation (EU) 2017/460 lays down that the reserve prices for standard capacity products for interruptible capacity must be calculated by multiplying the reserve prices for the respective standard capacity products for firm capacity calculated as set out in Articles 14 or 15, as relevant, by the difference between 100% and the level of an ex-ante percentage discount.
+The decision pursuant to operative part 5 on the level of discounts for standard capacity products for interruptible capacity is based on section 29(1) EnWG in conjunction with section 56(1)

+- Pursuant to Article 12(1) sentence 2 of Regulation (EU) 2017/460, for both yearly and non-yearly standard capacity products for interruptible capacity, the reserve prices must be calculated as set out in Chapter III of Regulation (EU) 2017/460. - Article 16(1) of Regulation (EU) 2017/460 lays down that the reserve prices for standard capacity products for interruptible capacity must be calculated by multiplying the reserve prices for the respective standard capacity products for firm capacity calculated as set out in Articles 14 or 15, as relevant, by the difference between 100% and the level of an ex-ante percentage discount.
 As an alternative to this, in accordance with Article 16(1) of Regulation (EU) 2017/460, the national regulatory authority may decide to apply an ex-post discount.
-The ruling chamber has not made use of this option. - The ex-ante discount determined as per operative part 3 (Diex-ante) was calculated in accordance with Article 16(1) of Regulation (EU) 2017/460 separately for each standard capacity product using the following formula:
+The ruling chamber has not made use of this option. - The ex-ante discount determined as per operative part 5 (Di{ex-ante}) was calculated in accordance with Article 16(1) of Regulation (EU) 2017/460 separately for each standard capacity product using the following formula: